consento-org/rn-tape/README.md

 We will be working on this repository in the next weeks: Ask questions [using issues](https://github.com/consento-org/rn-tape/issues/new)

 _Note: As far as unit-test frameworks are concerned: many node/javascript libraries use [tape](https://github.com/substack/tape) (particularly in the dat community).
 But tape does not work out-of-the-box with react-native, which is why Martin is maintaining a slightly fixed fork of tape that works with react-native: [fresh-tape](https://github.com/martinheidegger/fresh-tape)._

+## How it Works

+- This repo contains a React-Native project which runs your test code
+- The CLI will compile your code with babel and put it in a temporary folder
+- Your code will be set up as a dependency of this project.
+- The project is then compiled with react-native to generate an IPA or APK
+- Before compiling, the CLI will start an HTTP server which will be connected to via [NGROK](https://ngrok.com/)
+- Logs from the app will be sent to the HTTP server, and will be displayed in the CLI
+- It will then either run the app in browserstack or locally
+- For browserstack support, you'll need to add the `BROWSERSTACK_USER` and `BROWSERSTACK_ACCESS_KEY` environment variables, or use the `--user` and `--accessKey` CLI options.
+- Once the app has finished sending all the data over, everything will be closed.